Pacific Palisades, Los Angeles: Burns House

 Architect Charles W. Moore designed his first house in Los Angeles for the UCLA economist and urban planning professor, Leland Burns.
 The house was completed in 1974.
 It occupies a narrow ledge on a steep slope of the Santa Monica canyon.
 The house is composed of an interlocking set of shed roofs and tower, its forms reminiscent of The Sea Ranch Condominium, but adapted for a sense of the Mediterranean climate and Hollywood allusions.
 An interior staircase climbs up through a vertical cleft in the narrow house, and then at the very top of the third story, the stair descends outside, back down into a swimming pool court.
 Designer Tina Beebe developed with Moore the color scheme, whereby exterior planes were painted in a range of ochres, pinks, roses, and golds, so as the light and shade shifts during the day, the house itself seems to change like a chameleon.
-The house was built around a tracker organ hand built by Jürgen Ahrend, an instrument known as Opus 1, U.S.A.
+The house was built around a tracker organ hand-built by Jürgen Ahrend, an instrument known as Opus 1, U.S.A.

 Bradbury House

 The Bradbury House is a historic house in the Huntington Palisades neighborhood.
-It was designed in the Spanish Revival style by architect John Byers, and completed in 1923.
-The home was built for Lewis L Bradbury Jr whose father, Lewis L Bradbury, commissioned the construction of the Bradbury Building in Downtown Los Angeles.
+It was designed in the Spanish Revival style by architect John Byers, and it was completed in 1923.
+The home was built for Lewis L Bradbury Jr, whose father, Lewis L Bradbury, commissioned the construction of the Bradbury Building in Downtown Los Angeles.
 It has been listed on the National Register of Historic Places since March 22, 2010.